 Now that graduation season has rolled around again, I offer five pieces of advice that have come out of my job-search coaching with both advanced-degree grads and undergrads.

 1. You will not be getting your “dream” job unless your dream job is a realistic match with your current level of education, knowledge, hard and soft skills, experience and values.

-Also know that as your career progresses, and your talents and interests are further developed and tested; what you consider to be your dream job today is likely to change.
+Also, it’s important to know that as your career progresses and your talents and interests are further developed and tested, what you consider to be your dream job today is likely to change.
 I also like the advice that NBC anchor Lester Holt recently told new grads at Sacramento State.
-To paraphrase, Holt said take a look around every time you get to the next step on the career ladder; you might find that you have already arrived at your dream job.
+To paraphrase, Holt said to take a look around every time you get to the next step on the career ladder; you might find that you have already arrived at your dream job.